Presentation at ‘Virtues in the Digital World’ Conference

 posted in: News, Publications | 0

-On Saturday 11th September, I presented a paper entitled, ‘Cultivating sīla Online: the use of Cognitive Interventions in Systems Design’ at the ninth annual conference of the Jubilee Centre for Character and Virtues.
-A copy of the paper is available on the conference website, as well as on Academia, with the presentation slides below.
+On Saturday 11th September, I presented a paper entitled, ‘Cultivating sīla Online: the use of Cognitive Interventions in Systems Design‘ at the ninth annual conference of the Jubilee Centre for Character and Virtues.
+A copy of the paper is also available on Academia, with the presentation slides below.
 It is noteworthy that this was the first conference that Oriel College had hosted since the beginning of 2020 and, in neat symmetry, that event happened to be the eighth annual conference of the Jubilee Centre.

 The Centre has been applying Aristotelian virtue ethics to the sphere of education with substantial effect.
 Usually, papers reflect this background, but on this occasion the organisers reached out a bit further, to researchers using other approaches to tackle the same kind of issues.
 Hence the acceptance of a paper from the perspective of Buddhist ethics.